Back To Wall Toilets

 You could also go for a more traditional look where the minimalistic contemporary style is replaced with stark and ornate embellishment to add character to the toilet.

-Burlington features a range of back to wall styles with the jet, regal, arcade and the rimless designs available to choose from.
+Burlington features a range of back to wall styles with the jet, regal, arcade, and rimless designs available to choose from.

 Where To Get Back to Wall Toilets